Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

     }

     /**
      * @notice  .
-A Function to withdraw the ether balance of the contract
+A Function to withdraw the celo balance of the contract
      * @dev     .
 Only admin/owner can call the function
      */
     function withdraw() external onlyAdmin {